Skip to content

 Table of Contents

-What is slippage in forex?
+What is Slippage in Forex?

 Slippage in forex refers to the difference between the expected price of a trade and the actual price at which the trade is executed.
 It occurs when there is a delay between the time you place the order and the time it is filled by the broker.
 This delay happens as a result of market volatility, low liquidity, and slow processing times.